hbhfly/cloud-commerce-datahub-sample-setup/README.md

 # Limitations

 The repository must be a public-facing repository.
 You cannot use a private repository to host SAP Commerce Cloud and Data Hub configurations.

 # Known Issues

-No known issues at this time.
+The repository should support SSH protocol.
+HTTPS is not supported at this time.

-# Support
+# How to Obtain Support

 Find information on obtaining support at https://help.sap.com/viewer/DRAFT/9bf769bfb57340e8b568f19e596ba9b4/DEV/en-US/a118beceb4c3429bbc7c5cf46c6256a5.html.

 Find more information on SAP Commerce Cloud and Data Hub in the SAP Commerce Cloud from the help at https://help.hybris.com/scc/pcd/ab9cf3c375a8407f8a5f548b8a379311.html.

 # License
-This repository is only available to SAP Commerce Cloud customers.
-Code contributions come directly from SAP.
-No third-party contributions are accepted.
+Copyright (c) 2019 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the “SAP Sample Code License” except as noted otherwise in the LICENSE file at https://github.com/SAP/cloud-commerce-datahub-sample-setup/blob/master/LICENSE.md.